Gumichan01/the-auction-house/README.md

 auction current price and the auction is running.
 - An auction house/auction cannot be added twice.
 - An user cannot bid twice in row in a same auction.
+- An auction house is preloaded for test purpose.

 ## Test the app ##